Husab Mine: Community

 Swakop Uranium plans to engage in local procurement and recruitment where possible.
 The company grants bursaries for promising Namibian university students on an annual basis and has funded the construction of a new school.
 The company has also established a trust, called the Swakop Uranium Foundation Trust that will focus on training and education, the environment, infrastructure, health, and entrepreneurial development.
 The trust has donated N$100,000 to the Namibian government's Drought Relief fund.

 Safety

 Swakop Uranium has instituted a radiation management plan.
 This plan has been submitted to the National Radiation Protection Authority and is regularly audited to ensure compliance.

-Ida Dome
+Related deposits

-Ida Dome is another deposit located in the western part of Namibia in Erongo Region.
-The Husab uranium project includes the Ida Dome 20 km south, with 9600 tU inferred resource at 0.02% (contiguous with Reptile's Ongalo).
+There are four related deposits in the granite of the Damara Belt in the Erongo Region of western Namibia, namely at Rössing (SJ and Z20 deposits), the Ida Dome, at Goanikontes, and the Valencia.
+The Husab Uranium Project includes the Ida Dome 20 km south, with 9600 tU inferred resource at 0.02% (contiguous with Reptile's Ongalo).
 Ida Dome has estimated reserves of 53 million tonnes of ore grading 0.018% uranium.
+The Valencia deposit has 2,731 t U proven reserves and 23,577 t U probable reserves, and at Goanikontes there are 3,187 t U proven reserves and 20,055 t U probable reserves.
+The scope of the SJ and Z20 deposits at Rössing have not been significantly proved.